Alex-Copeland-5/fetchAPI/README.md

-# fetchAPI
+# Fetch API

-API in CIS 376
+API For CIS 376